Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘Oh.’
 Dumbledore leant forward.
 ‘Well, you’re more than welcome to another sherbet lemon, Harry.’

 ‘I was actually hoping to be able to take some of my NEWTs early, professor,’ Harry said.
-‘I find myself quite advanced already and with a whole summer to spend studying.’
+‘I find myself quite advanced already and still with a whole summer to spend studying.’

 ‘It’s not unknown, but it does depend on your results, my boy.
 Anything less than an outstanding and it would not be encouraged by the faculty.
 Which subjects were you considering?’